 Computers, Lawyers, and The Limits of Expertise

 At 1:07 PM on April 23rd, the respected Associated Press announced on their Twitter account that there were explosions at the White House and the President was injured.
 Within three minutes, the Dow lost 143 points but then recovered — leaving a bad case of whiplash.
 No harm, no foul — right?
-What happened is … Continue reading Computers, Lawyers, and The Limits of Expertise
+What happened is that some group of sick hackers (who have identified themselves…

 BlackRock Speaks